 So what does all that mean?

-There’s no immediate danger of things completely falling over of course, and INstall Manager will work in parallel to DAZ Central, as well as the integrated install process inside DAZ Studio.
-The latter still does a fine job for our 3D needs, and we’re still seeing the occasional update (even and including such goodies as the mention of Google Filament real time rendering, a feature that seems to have been pulled from the final release).
+There’s no immediate danger of things completely falling over of course, and Install Manager will work in parallel to DAZ Central, as well as the integrated install process inside DAZ Studio.
+The latter still does a fine job for our 3D needs, and we’re still seeing the occasional update (even and including such goodies as the mention of Google Filament real time rendering).
 Besides, what’s built is built, and it will continue to work for as long as the current operating system allows it.

 The idea of a new DAZ Studio poses an interesting question for DAZ as a business: “Where do you see yourself in 5 years time?”
 The combination of content broker and “software developers by chance” has worked OK in the past, but more out of necessity rather than craft.
 It is perhaps time to take a long hard look at what DAZ are good at, and what they are perhaps not so good at.
 Knowing about your limitations gives you a good indication where your energy is best spent in the future.